-STEP membership provides with you with unlimited access to evidence-based swallowing education and training courses created by dysphagia experts.
+STEP membership provides with you with unlimited access to evidence-based swallowing education and courses created by dysphagia experts.
 Multiple course offerings in audio, video and text format are organized for you by topic under learning modules including: Normal Swallowing, Swallowing Assessment, Dysphagia Treatment and Professional Issues.
 Advance your knowledge and skills, using one or more of the STEPS below:

-As the name suggests, these back-to-basics videos created by Dr. Ianessa Humbert and SLP Rinki Varindani Desai, help clinicians build an essential knowledge base on pertinent topics in swallowing disorders across the lifespan.
+As the name suggests, these back-to-basics foundational videos created by Dr. Ianessa Humbert and SLP Rinki Varindani Desai, help clinicians build an essential knowledge base on pertinent topics in swallowing disorders across the lifespan.

 Dysphagia Cafe is a swallowing blog created by SLP Jonathan Waller with the goal of generating and sharing digestible original articles from global leaders in dysphagia research and practice.

-Ianessa A. Humbert, Ph.D., CCC-SLP
+Ianessa Humbert, Ph.D., CCC-SLP

 Rinki Varindani Desai, M.S., CCC-SLP